Marketplace Fairness Act 2015

 Answer: Even if this bill is signed into law it may still be challenged on grounds of constitutionality.
 Legal challenges such as these would likely delay enactment.

-For the full text of the legislation, go here.
+For more information, please refer to the full text of the Marketplace Fairness Act legislation

 © Avalara Rev 052015